tournament-js/tournament/README.md

 If `.score()` is called with an `id` that's been scored ages ago, it's possible that the wrong winner appears two rounds later.
 To fix this, the next game must also be rescored so that the right winner is propagated again.

 ## Ensuring Consistency
-The basic `.score()` API is a very basic interface.
-It modifies the current match and propagates the winners and losers where applicable, but only to the next round.
-By allowing re-scoring older games, it is possible to get tournaments in an inconsistent state:
+The `.score()` method is a very raw interface.
+It modifies the matches array when possible, but will also *rewrite history* if asked, possibly causing an *inconsistent tournament state* when used with match ids that are too far back in the past.

-For instance, in all elimination tournaments, if `.score()` is called with an `id` that's been scored ages ago, it's possible that the wrong winner appears two rounds later because it was propagated earlier.
+For instance, in all elimination tournaments, if `.score()` is called with an `id` that's been scored 2 rounds before the current one, it's possible that the wrong winner appears in the current round because it was propagated earlier.
 Two fix this, the next game must also be rescored so that the right winner is propagated again.

-This is clearly not ideal, and it is useful to know when such a problem may arise so that rewriting (relied upon) history is only available to expert users.
-All tournament types therefore have built in an optional `.scorable()` method that takes a match `id` only and returns boolean of whether calling `.score()` on this `id` is safe.
+To ensure that `.score()` is never called stupidly on invalid or archaic match ids, all tournaments have a built in an optional `.scorable()` method that takes a match `id` only and returns boolean of whether calling `.score()` on this `id` results in a safe update.

 ````javascript
 var id = {s: 1, r: 2, m: 1}